minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

 1. Every time the user requests an upload, the device uploads the keys of the past 14 days MINUS keys that it has already uploaded for the current bucket.
 (I.e. device keeps trac of keys it has already uploaded to the current bucket)
 2. This 'keeping track' does not need to cache the actual key data, just some metadata, so we don't accidentally create a key store outside GAEN.
 3. If after reading the keys from GAEN it appears we do not have today's key, we know we are dealing with a 1.4 device (or 1.5 and google has its switch turned off), and we schedule an upload after midnight of the last key.
-4. On the server, a bucket silently discards **same day** keys that are uploaded x minutes after the GGD entered the confirmation code. (previous day keys don't have to be discarded).
+4. On the server, a bucket silently discards **same day** keys that are uploaded '**bucketCloseDelayMinutes**' minutes after the GGD entered the confirmation code. (previous day keys don't have to be discarded).
 This ensures that in the case of an 1.4 device the key is accepted (it arrives after midnight and is therefor not a 'same day' key).
 It also ensures in the case of a 1.5 device that it only accepts same day keys from before the GGD call; thwarting any later disgruntled patient keys.
 5. On the server, if a key arrives after midnight and there is already a key for that day, it should be discarded, as this indicates tampering. (a 1.4 device would ONLY send today's key after midnight, so the existance of a key for that day means no 1.4.
 A 1.5 device would NOT upload after midnight.
 Ergo, a post-midnight upload of a key when a key for that day already is present, represents malice.

+### Determining bucketCloseDelayMinutes
-The value of x represents a trade-off.
+The value of bucketCloseDelayMinutes represents a trade-off.
 A larger number of minutes gives the user some more time to upload his same day key during/after the call.
 However it also gives the user more time to use this now 'known infected phone' to generate false positive encounters ('disgruntled patient syndrome').
-We start x at 30 minutes, but it should be configurable.
+We start x at 30 minutes, but it should be configurable in the server.
 Because the server accepts previous days keys but not same day keys, the worst case scenario is: the user uploads too late and we miss the last same day key.

 ## Edge case validation